keboola/keboola-as-code-templates/pipedrive-to-googlesheet/v0/src/README.md

 The flow, in a nutshell:

-- First, the Pipedrive source component will collect data from your HubSpot account (companies, deals, activities, lists, owners, contacts, and pipelines).
+- First, the Pipedrive source component will collect data from your Pipedrive account (companies, deals, activities, lists, owners, contacts, and pipelines).

 - We then add NULL values if any columns are missing, and create an output CRM data model (a set of output tables).